-The good news is that you aren’t stuck wondering if that’s the case with no confirmation.
+The good news is that you won’t be stuck wondering if that’s the case with no confirmation.
 You can take a look at the Apple System Status website to see if there are any problems with the Apple Pay service.
-If Apple Pay is up and running according to that page, you can move on to the other tips here.
+If Apple Pay shows as up and running, you can move on to the other tips here.

 Try Using a Different Reader

-If you’re trying to use Apple Pay at a store, we’re assuming you’ve already checked to make sure the store supports Apple Pay.
+If you’re trying to use Apple Pay at a store, we’re assuming you’ve already checked to ensure the store supports Apple Pay.
 Even if it does, you may run into trouble at certain terminals.
-If this is the case, you might want to check to see if the store has another terminal.
+If this is the case, you may want to check to see if the store has another terminal.

-If multiple terminals are available, try them out.
+Try multiple terminals, if available.
 It could simply be that one of the terminals doesn’t work well with Apple Pay.
-If another terminal works for you, keep this in mind for the future if it’s a store you frequent.
+If another terminal works for you, keep this in mind for future reference, if it’s a store you frequent.